 Sec.
 7-2005. -Pre-collection practices, removal of rubbish, weeds and other refuse.

-- No person shall burn leaves, shrubs, tree limbs, and the like on the streets or sidewalks or on private property except upon special permission of the Chief of the Fire Department.
+- No person shall burn leaves, shrubs, tree limbs, and the like on the streets or sidewalks or on private property except upon special permission of the Fire Code Official.

 Home Fire Safety